 It also works as a stimulus for drivers willing to make more money to move in certain areas.

-For instance, in a classic case of surge pricing Uber signals to drivers what area is experiencing them.
-So that drivers can go in that area and earn more.
+For instance, in a classic case of surge pricing, Uber signals to drivers what area is experiencing them.
+So that drivers can go to that area and earn more.

 When prices are surging, you’ll see a multiplier to the standard rates on the map.
 For example, you might see surge at 1.8x or 2.5x.
 This is how much your base fare will be multiplied by, so a fare that is usually $10 would be $18 when it’s at 1.8x Surge.
 Uber’s fee percentage does not change during surge pricing.